 Joseph Ling – WA Citrus Chair

 Shane is from Bindoon, where together with his wife Bridgette and son Michael they grow citrus and run a packing shed.
-Packing citrus from their own orchard (Niela Citrus) as well as other orchards north of Perth in Gingin, Bindoon and Moora.
+Northern Valley Packers packs fruit from their own orchard as well as orchards north of Perth in Gingin, Bindoon and Moora.

 Shane believes the only way to embrace opportunities and address challenges still faced by the industry is by working together to maintain a viable sustainable Citrus industry in Western Australia.